Lao Airlines Flight 301

 Lao Airlines Flight 301 was a scheduled domestic passenger flight from Vientiane to Pakse, Laos.
 On 16 October 2013, the ATR 72-600 aircraft operating the flight crashed into the Mekong River near Pakse, killing all 49 people on board.
-The accident was the first involving an ATR 72-600 and the deadliest ever to occur on Laotian soil.
+The accident was the first involving an ATR 72-600 and the deadliest ever to occur on Lao soil.

-The investigation report concluded that the probable cause of the accident was the flight crew's failure to properly execute the published missed approach procedure following the aborted landing at Pakse airport.
+The investigation report concluded that the probable cause of the accident was the flight crew's failure to properly execute the published missed approach procedure following an aborted landing at Pakse airport.

 Accident

 The aircraft was operating a scheduled domestic passenger flight from Wattay International Airport, Vientiane to Pakse International Airport, Pakse, Laos.
 The flight departed from Vientiane at 14:45 local time (07:45 UTC) and crashed into the Mekong River at 15:55 local time (08:55 UTC) while approaching Pakse for the second time, less than 6 km from the airport.
-The aircraft had already gone around once due to poor weather and was in the downwind leg for another approach when it crashed into a riverbank and was deflected into the nearby river.
+The aircraft had already gone around once due to poor weather and was in the downwind leg for another approach when it crashed into a riverbank and was deflected into the river.
 All five crew and 44 passengers on board were killed.

 Marks on the ground indicated that the aircraft landed heavily on the ground before entering the Mekong.
 The weather was reported to be poor at the time of the accident due to the remnants of Typhoon Nari affecting southern Laos.

-Recovery of the victims and wreckage was hampered by the fast-flowing, deep waters of the Mekong.
+The fast-flowing, deep waters of the Mekong hampered the recovery of the victims and wreckage.
 To assist with the search, 50 divers from Thailand were brought in.
-Eighteen of the victims had been recovered as of 18 October.
+Eighteen victims had been recovered as of 18 October.
 By 23 October 44 of the 49 victims had been recovered.
 Identification had been confirmed for 27 of them.
 Some of the victims were found 19 km downstream of the crash site.

 Aircraft

-The aircraft involved was an ATR 72-600, registration RDPL-34233, serial number 1071, with a total flying time of just over 700 hours since its delivery to Lao Airlines 7 months before, in March 2013.
+The aircraft involved was an ATR 72-600 with serial number 1071 and registered as RDPL-34233.
+Lao Airlines had taken delivery of the aircraft on 29 March 2013, and until the point of impact, the aircraft had logged 758 Airframe hours.
+It was equipped with two Pratt & Whitney PW127M engines.